leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter02/06-Making Decisions with the Ternary Operator.md

     ...
     int animal = (stripes < 9) ?
 3 : "Horse"; // DOES NOT COMPILE

-## Ternary Expression and Unperformed Side Effects
+**Ternary Expression and Unperformed Side Effects**

-As we saw with the conditional operators, a ternary expression can contain an unper- formed side effect, as only one of the expressions on the right side will be evaluated at runtime.
+As we saw with the conditional operators, a ternary expression can contain an unperformed side effect, as only one of the expressions on the right side will be evaluated at runtime.

+    int sheep = 1;
+    int zzz = 1;
+    int sleep = zzz < 10 ? sheep++ : zzz++;
+    System.out.print(sheep + "," + zzz); // 2,1

+Notice that since the left-hand boolean expression was true, only sheep was incremented.
+Contrast the preceding example with the following modification:

+    int sheep = 1;
+    int zzz = 1;
+    int sleep = sheep >= 10 ? sheep++ : zzz++;
+    System.out.print(sheep + "," + zzz); // 1,2

+Now that the left-hand boolean expression evaluates to false, only zzz is incremented.
+In this manner, we see how the changes in a ternary operator may not be applied if the particular expression is not used.